kubernetes/website/content/en/docs/concepts/configuration/pod-overhead.md

 ### Set Up

 You need to make sure that the `PodOverhead`
-[feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled (it is off by default) across your cluster.
+[feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled (it is on by default as of 1.18) across your cluster.
 This means:

 - in {{< glossary_tooltip text="kube-scheduler" term_id="kube-scheduler" >}}